Honor the achievements of women by enjoying these only-in-DC locales.

 The Scene: The museum's most buzzworthy women's portrait is none other than former first lady Michelle Obama's, which was unveiled in February 2018.
 Among other highlights of its collection, the gallery features portraits of women’s suffrage activists, including oil paintings of Elizabeth Cady Stanton and Julia Ward Howe, and a bronze bust of Susan B. Anthony.
 Walk up to the third-floor and explore the mezzanine exhibition, Bravo!, which depicts performing arts legends like Ginger Rogers and Alla Nazimova, or the 20th Century Americans gallery, which highlights Girls Scouts of the USA founder Juliette Low.

-Insider Info: At a healthy seven-by-five-and-a-half feet, Nelson Shanks’ The Four Justices is a salute to the female Supreme Court justices: Ruth Bader Ginsburg wearing one of her iconic jabots (collars) sits next to Sandra Day O’Connor (who retired from the court in 2006) on a blue sofa, while Sonia Sotomayor and Elena Kagan stand behind them in a room based on one in the SCOTUS building.
+Insider Info: At a healthy seven-by-five-and-a-half feet, Nelson Shanks’ The Four Justices is a salute to the female Supreme Court justices: the late Ruth Bader Ginsburg wearing one of her iconic jabots (collars) sits next to Sandra Day O’Connor (who retired from the court in 2006) on a blue sofa, while Sonia Sotomayor and Elena Kagan stand behind them in a room based on one in the SCOTUS building.
 The life-size justices wear their court robes and look right at the captivated viewer, looking altogether like they’re breaking barriers and taking names.

 Housed in an old masonic temple famed for its Renaissance Revival style, the National Museum of Women in the Arts is the world’s only museum solely dedicated to celebrating women’s achievements in the visual, performing and literary arts.
 The museum was founded by art collectors Wilhelmina Cole Holladay and Wallace F. Holladay to showcase the work of female artists spanning the 16th century to the present.
 The museum recently underwent a renovation, which includes improved interior and exterior spaces, new mechanical systems, enhanced amenities and accessibility, enlarged gallery space and additional research and education space.